microsoft/Kusto-Query-Language/doc/basketplugin.md

 ## Returns

-The `basket` plugin returns all frequent patterns that pass a ratio threshold.
+The `basket` plugin returns frequent patterns that pass a ratio threshold.
 The default threshold is 0.05.

 Each pattern is represented by a row in the results.
 The first column is the segment ID.
-The next two columns are the *count* and *percentage of rows*, from the original query.
+The next two columns are the *count* and *percentage of rows*, from the original query that match the pattern.
 The remaining columns relate to the original query, with either a specific value from the column or a wildcard value, which is by default null, meaning a variable value.

+**Notes**
+The algorithm uses sampling to determine the initial frequent values.
+Consequently, the results could slightly differ between multiple runs for patterns whose frequency is close to the threshold.

 ## Example